dhfbk/TweetByMe/README.md

 The subcomponents are:

-- Anonymization of data: user mentions, URLs, and mentioned email addresses are replaced by a dedicated tag (<user>, <url>, <mail>).
+- *Anonymization of data*: user mentions, URLs, and mentioned email addresses are replaced by a dedicated tag (<user>, <url>, <mail>).
 All the instances of “money”, “time”, “date” and in general any “number“ are also replaced with a dedicated tag (<time>, <number>, <date>).
 It is executed using the Ekphrasis tool (Gimpel et al., 2010).
 This ensures also that any form of personal information or profiling is not included in the process, in compliance with StandByMe privacy requirements and GDPR.
 The username associated with the Twitter account are deleted.
-- Emoji conversion: the emojis are replaced with their textual descriptions to ease further processing.
+- *Emoji conversion*: the emojis are replaced with their textual descriptions to ease further processing.
 The textual descriptions originally available for English (https://unicode.org/emoji/charts/ full-emoji-list.html).
 Available languages: .
-- Hashtags splitting: we used the Ekphrasis tool (Gimpel et al., 2010) to recognise the tokens in a hashtag based on n-grams frequencies.
+- *Hashtags splitting*: we used the Ekphrasis tool (Gimpel et al., 2010) to recognise the tokens in a hashtag based on n-grams frequencies.
 Available languages:
-- Elongated normalisation (slang cleaning): Words ending with repetitions of the final letter (e.g. “hellooooo”) are used very frequently in social media posts to emphasize their content.
+- *Elongated normalisation (slang cleaning)*: Words ending with repetitions of the final letter (e.g. “hellooooo”) are used very frequently in social media posts to emphasize their content.
 These occurrences are normalised into the regular words (e.g. “hello”).
 Available languages:
-- Lemmatization: inflected words are converted into their dictionary forms, using the Spacy library (https://spacy.io/).
+- *Lemmatization*: inflected words are converted into their dictionary forms, using the Spacy library (https://spacy.io/).
 Available languages:
-- Emotion analysis: the emotion detection algorithm applies a dictionary-based approach to match the words in a social media post with the terms listed in the widely used NRC Word-Emotion Association Lexicon (Mohammad et al., 2013), which have been manually associated with eight basic emotions (i.e., anger, fear, anticipation, trust, surprise, sadness, joy, and disgust).
+- *Emotion analysis*: the emotion detection algorithm applies a dictionary-based approach to match the words in a social media post with the terms listed in the widely used NRC Word-Emotion Association Lexicon (Mohammad et al., 2013), which have been manually associated with eight basic emotions (i.e., anger, fear, anticipation, trust, surprise, sadness, joy, and disgust).
 The output is an integer value for each of the eight emotions, indicating their presence in a message.
 Available languages:

 At the end of this process, the following changes have been made to the initial json format for each tweet: